AYURVEDA AAHARA

 Ayurvedic Aahara are not something very different from what you might already be eating.
 Here are some Ayurveda recipes from Susrutha Samhitha that are similar to some commonly relished foods of our times.
 Madhumastaka, Samyava and Vatakaare are savoury like snack preparations.

-- Krsara is a thick gruel prepared by boiling tila (sesame), tandula (rice) and masa (black gram), increases kapha and pitta, mitigates vata and bestows strength.
+• Krsara is a thick gruel made by boiling tila (sesame), tandula (rice), and masa (black gram).
+It increases Kapha and Pitta, reduces Vata, and strengthens the body.

 It is time to bring back some of the goodness of the ancient knowledge back into our lives and diet.
 Simply put “Let food be thy medicine and medicine be thy food”.